Masque at the baptism of Prince Henry: Stirling Castle today

 The buildings that formed the backdrop for the events of the baptism are still intact with few external changes since 1594.
 The interiors of the Great Hall, Chapel Royal, and Palace have been returned to their original layout and proportions, and subdivisions made during the later use of the castle as army barracks removed.
 The rooms in the palace were restored in 2010.
 Painted decoration surviving in the Chapel Royal by Valentine Jenkin mostly dates from 1629 and shadow traces of paintwork from 1594 can be seen on the exterior around the windows.
+The Prince's Tower, adjacent to the Palace, was also refurbished with new floors at this time.
 No furnishings from 1594 are known to survive, except a plain oak pulpit possibly used by Patrick Galloway and David Cunningham, which is stored by Historic Environment Scotland.

 The architectural spaces of August 1594 can still be explored and experienced by visitors today.
 The Chapel Royal was purpose-built in 1594 under the direction of William Schaw, who was Master of Work to the king and the queen, and an administrator of the queen's landed income.
 Some of the timber was selected on the Shore of Leith by the king's carpenter James Murray, elder.
 The building has a central triumphal arch as an entrance, flanked by Italianate windows, and can be described as the first Renaissance style church in Britain.
 The north façade is featureless.
 An older chapel on the site was judged inadequate for its bad proportions by a previous Master of Work Robert Drummond of Carnock in May 1583.
 Ian Campbell and Aonghus MacKechnie argue that the proportions of the new building and a partition or barrier in the original interior mentioned by William Fowler matched ratios in the Bible for the measurements of the Temple of Solomon.
 James VI had been compared to Solomon by his courtiers and poets, and while the chapel was being built John Colville described it in a letter as "the great Temple of Solomon".
 However, this connection was not developed in William Fowler's description of the baptism pageant.
 Campbell and MacKechnie propose that the physical embodiment of the Temple in the architecture, rather than the allusion to kingship made by Colville, was a secret kept by the masons.